anubhav13jain/Implementation-of-TCP-Reno-in-ns-3/src/internet/doc/tcp.rst

 academic peer-reviewed paper on these congestion control algorithms, see http://dl.acm.org/citation.cfm?id=2756518 .

+Reno
+^^^^
+Reno algorithm introduces fast recovery inside the Tahoe algorithm.
+This and other modifications are described in RFC 2581.
+Reno primarily distinguishes itself from Tahoe in 1 specific way.
+If there are 4 acknowledgements with same sequence number and no piggybacked data, the algorithm sets the SSThresh to half of current cwnd value and enters the fast recovery stage.
+In fast recovery, the algorithm waits for an acknowdgement with sequence number, different from which made it enter the fast recovery.
+Once it gets the acknowdgement of any subsequent packet that was sent, it exits the fast recovery.
+In case of acknowledgement timeout, Reno resets the cwnd to 1 MSS.

 New Reno
 ^^^^^^^^
 New Reno algorithm introduces partial ACKs inside the well-established Reno